 National Unmanned Aircraft Systems (UAS) Project Office

-The U.S. Geological Survey (USGS) National Unmanned Aircraft Systems (UAS) Project Office is leading the implementation of UAS technology in anticipation of transforming the Department of the Interior methodology of efficiently collecting highly accurate remote sensing data.
-UAS technology is being made available to monitor environmental conditions, respond to natural hazards, understand landscape change rates, recognize the consequences and benefits of land and climate change, conduct wildlife inventories and support related land management missions.
-The USGS is teaming with all of the Department of the Interior agencies, academia, state and local agencies with guidance from the Federal Aviation Administration and the Department of the Interior Office of Aviation Services to lead the safe, cost-effective and leading-edge adoption of UAS technology into the scientific research and operational functions of the Department of the Interior.
+The U.S. Geological Survey (USGS) National Unmanned Aircraft Systems (UAS) Project Office is leading the research of UAS technology in anticipation of transforming the Department of the Interior (DOI) approach for collecting remote sensing data.
+UAS technology is being investigated by monitoring environmental conditions and landscape change rates, responding to natural hazards, recognize the consequences and benefits of land and climate change, conduct wildlife inventories and support related land management missions.
+The USGS is teaming with all of the DOI bureaus, academia, industry, state and local agencies under guidance from the Federal Aviation Administration (FAA) and the DOI Office of Aviation Services (OAS) to lead the safe, efficient, cost-effective and leading-edge investigation of the potential uses for UAS technology in scientific research and operational activities of the Department.

 In The News